aschuerch/bactofidia/README.md

 ## Using different package versions

 Package versions can be adjusted in envs/*yaml.
-The packages are in different files mainly due to different dependencies.
+The packages are in different files mainly due to different dependencies such as python 2 / python 3.
-Please visit [bioconda](http://bioconda.github.io/) for available packages
+Please visit [bioconda](http://bioconda.github.io/) for available packages.

 ## Adding other tools